FOOD SAFE TIN PACKAGING

 The use of global food safety and quality standards, such as SQF, have become a driver for the raising of standards for food safety and risk-based preventive control.
 The Food Safety Modernization Act has been put in place to address the problems of food safety and provides guidelines for best manufacturing practices.
 Independent Can believes in superior performance, backed by documentation, and has had food safety as a top priority from the beginning.

 Independent Can is committed to the structure, training and measurement required to achieve SQF Certification.
-Our plans are to be SQF II certified in our Vandalia, Ohio by the first quarter of 2018 and our Belcamp, Maryland facility in the second quarter.

 In recent years, there has been much discussion about whether Bisphenol A (BPA) is safe for use in food and beverage containers.
 According to the FDA’s website, “BPA is a structural component in polycarbonate beverage bottles.
 It is also a component in metal can coatings, which protect the food from directly contacting metal surfaces.
 BPA has been used in food packaging since the 1960s.”